hnguyen094/hnguyen094.github.io/storage/tctfy/source.txt

 		Now the clock is in the Living Room;
 	otherwise:
 		say "You inhale.
 Then exhale. [line break]You wait, patiently. [if introspection counter is 6]You look around for the bed.";
-	if introspection counter is 4:
+	if introspection counter is 4 and done reading is true:
 		Now regained composure is true.

 Examining the clock is checking the time.
 Reading the clock is checking the time.